kristi11/ww-filament/README.md

 * **Business information:** Have full access on different aspects of your business including system users, section visibility, business services, announcements and much more...
+* **E-commerce:** TALL stack e-commerce shop.
+Stripe integration
+* **Shop panel control** Have control over the shop products and orders straight from you admin panel.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Built With